cluetrust/ssh_hostkey_restore/README.md

     ssh_key_config: which key types to handle
         - file_name: file name portion (.pub added as well)
         - algorithm: algorithm (rsa, dsa, ecdsa, ed25519)
+    ssh_key_algorithms_remove: list of algoriths to remove. checked against ssh_key_config, so override by putting rsa back in ssh_key_config
     ssh_key_dir: directory to hold the keys
 	ssh_use_existing_keys: define to use keys on host instead of from storage